NYU-LARX/larx-lab-manual/docs/_pages/basic_lab_info.md

 - Dell #2: `172.24.113.158`
 - Lambda: `172.24.113.159`

 **Note:** All IP addresses are private.
-To access computers remotely via `ssh`, make sure to first connect to **NYU network** or **NYU VPN**.
+To access computers remotely via `ssh`, first connect to **NYU network** or **NYU VPN**.

 ### Local Network Configuration

-A wireless Local Area Network (WAN) is set up for multi-agent control experiment purpose.
+A wireless Local Area Network (WAN) is set up for multi-agent control experiment purposes.
 Dell #3 is used as the base PC.
 The local AP and password are

 - WiFi name: `TP-Link_A914`
 - Password: `80187233`

-All robots and PC are assigned with the following IP addresses:
+All robots and PCs are assigned with the following IP addresses:

 - Dell #3: `192.168.0.125`
 - Burger #1: `192.168.0.208`